This page explains about invasive monitoring and what to expect when your child comes to Great Ormond Street Hospital (GOSH) to have this procedure.

 How do the doctors decide if my child needs this procedure?

-Once the epilepsy team has seen all the results from previous tests they will discuss whether invasive monitoring will also help them to decide whether surgery is an option for your child.
-You will need to attend a joint epilepsy and surgery outpatient clinic to discuss this with the team.
-You will also be able to meet the surgeon and he or she will explain the risks and benefits of the test to you and your child.
+Once the Epilepsy team has seen all the results from previous tests they will discuss whether invasive monitoring will help them to decide whether surgery is an option for your child.
+You will be asked to attend the epilepsy surgery clinic to discuss this with the team.
+At this clinic you will meet both a neurologist and a neurosurgeon and we will explain fully the risks and benefits of the test to you and your child.
 We will send you a letter following your epilepsy surgery clinic appointment summarising the benefits and risks of surgery for your child.

-The epilepsy team will then ask you to think about the information given to you and decide whether you want your child to have the test.
-When you have decided, please ring the clinical nurse specialist for epilepsy surgery and write to the neurosurgeon to confirm that you wish to proceed.
-The team will then decide a date for the test and let you know the date by letter.
+The Epilepsy team will then ask you to think about the information given to you and decide whether you want your child to have this procedure.
+When you have decided, please ring the nurse practitioner for complex epilepsy and write to the neurosurgeon to confirm that you wish to proceed.
+The team will then plan a date for the test and offer you the date by letter.

 What are the risks of this procedure?

 Your child will be given a general anaesthetic (which puts them deeply to sleep) for the operation to put the electrodes in place.
 Healthy children usually cope well with the anaesthetic, but the risk increases if your child has other health problems.
 However, the specialist doctors (anaesthetists) who look after your child during the operation will keep any risks to a minimum.
-Your child may feel sleepy, dizzy or sick afterwards but this usually doesn’t last long.
-They sometimes need medicine to stop the sickness.
-This operation has a slightly higher risk of infection than others, but again, the doctors and nurses will do all they can to prevent this.
+Your child may feel sleepy, dizzy or sick afterwards.
+Children are routinely given medicine for sickness and for pain.

-If your child has had a number of seizures recently, even though they are taking anticonvulsant drugs, he or she may be able to continue taking them during the test.
+If your child has had a number of seizures recently, even though they are taking anti-epileptic drugs, he or she may be able to continue taking them during the test.
 There is always a risk in reducing or stopping your child’s drugs suddenly for this test, as it may cause your child to have a longer or more intense seizure than usual.
 However, the doctors and nurses will monitor your child closely to try to stop this happening and an emergency medication plan will be in place to ensure your child’s safety.